microsoft/FluidFramework/UPCOMING.md

 serviceConfiguration - This property is redundant, and is unused by the runtime.
 The same information can be found via `deltaManager.serviceConfiguration` on this object if it is necessary.

 id - The docId is already logged by the IContainerContext.taggedLogger for telemetry purposes, so this is generally unnecessary for telemetry.
 If the id is needed for other purposes it should be passed to the consumer explicitly.

+## EventForwarder and IDisposable members deprecated from PureDataObject (2023-06-29)

+The EventForwarder and IDisposable members have been deprecated from PureDataObject and will be removed in an upcoming release.
+The EventForwarder pattern was mostly unused by the current implementation, and is also recommended against generallly (instead, register and forward events explicitly).
+The disposal implementation was incomplete and likely to cause poor behavior as the disposal was not observable by default.
+Inheritors of the PureDataObject can of course still implement their own disposal logic.